 Salesforce’s most basic plan also comes with full offline mobile functionality, access to the AppExchange, configurable reports and dashboards, and (the kicker!) unlimited online training.

 Lightning Professional – £60 per user, per month

-Lightning Professional offers everything Salesforce Essentials does.
-But for an extra £40 per month, it adds billing and some sales forecasting features into the bargain.
-It also brings in a rules-based lead scoring feature, which lets you know how engaged a prospect is with your brand.
+Lightning Professional does everything Salesforce Essentials does.
+But, for an extra £40 per month, it adds billing and some sales forecasting features into the bargain.
+It also introduces a rules-based lead scoring feature, which lets your sales teams know how engaged a prospect is with your brand.